 An unsettling trend in law enforcement is occurring whereby police officers are weaponizing copyrighted music to thwart bystander recordings of police from going viral.
 During a recent exchange with Black Lives Matter activists, a sheriff’s deputy in California was caught pulling out his phone to soundtrack the interaction with Taylor Swift’s “Blank Space.”

 Body-worn cameras and ending the public subsidization of police accountability

 Although body-worn cameras have become widespread in law enforcement agencies across the United States, taxpayers have continued to bear the brunt of the financial costs associated with police accountability.
 Officers should absolutely be held accountable for bad behaviour caught on body cameras but the public should not be expected to continue to subsidize it.

 Protecting police with hate speech legislation will not bring respect to law enforcement

 Proper respect is earned, not given or forced.
 Increased police force whether through the use of violence in response to protest speech, as a result of perceived disrespectful encounters with citizens, or labeling public criticism of police actions that result in death as “hate speech” will never bring any moral authority or more respect to police.
 Indeed, it will surely do just the opposite.

 Social media has done more for transparency and accountability than police body-worn cameras

 Following the circulation of a recent video of a violent altercation with police, Montréal mayor Valérie Plante has renewed calls for police body-worn cameras.
 The cameras are also currently being discussed in Winnipeg.
 Viral videos on social media have arguably done more for police transparency and accountably than body-worn cameras.
-Perhaps a better idea is to encourage the public to record police encounters with citizens.

 Page 1 of 2